schmidt-software/KeenWrite/docs/div.md

 </div>
 ```

-Note that when usingn the extended syntax, class styles must be prefixed with
+Note that when using the extended syntax, class styles must be prefixed with
 a period (e.g., `.stanza` in the example).

-# Nested
+# Nested Syntax

 Fenced divs may be nested, such as in the following example: